-Once you have done this you have raised a concern - using Create a Concern - and the DSL / Deputy DSL will receive a notification so that they are aware and they will respond to the concern as necessary.
+Once you have done this you have raised a concern - using Create a Concern - and the DSL / Deputy DSLs will receive a notification so that they are aware and they will respond to the concern as necessary.

-Once the DSL / Deputy DSL has received notification of a concern, they will then decide on the best course of action.
+Once the DSL / Deputy DSLs have received notification of a concern, they will then decide on the best course of action.